perwestin/docs/contents/docs/get-started/supported-banks.md

 ---
 title: Supported banks
 root: "/docs"
-parents: ["Get Started"]
+parents: ["Introduction"]
 prio: 0
 ---

 # Supported banks

-Here is a list of currently supported banks in the Sandbox environment.
+Here is a list of currently supported banks in the Sandbox environment. <em>(The banks supported has currently been limited due to unsufficient bank functionality, more banks will be enabled again after June 14.)</em>

 ## Sweden

 - Nordea
 - Handelsbanken
 - SEB

-More banks will be added continously.